We advise patients to attend a pre-operative appointment prior to surgery, this allows the nursing team to do the following:

 - Stop using Regaine 1 day before

-- You can continue taking Finasteride as normal (if prescribed).
+- You can continue taking your FDA approved hair loss medicine as normal (if prescribed).

 - If you are taking aspirin please stop it 2 weeks before.
 You may need to consult your GP or Cardiologist before doing so